Read This First

 Prompt 2: Provide a profile of the podcast guest and links to media featuring his work.

-The section turns on Profile of David Krakauer and Links to Media Featuring David Krakauer.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Profile of David Krakauer and Links to Media Featuring David Krakauer in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Profile of David Krakauer distinct from Links to Media Featuring David Krakauer.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Profile of David Krakauer distinct from Links to Media Featuring David Krakauer.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Complex Systems